mikec85/HAIMqttOmniBridge/README.md

 # HAIMqttOmniBridge

 This is a way of getting HAI Omnipro information into Hubitat.
-Could not find anything so cobbled something together to make it work and hopefully this will help someone else.
+Could not find anything so I put this together to make it work and hopefully this will help someone else.

 First you need to setup a great piece of code https://github.com/excaliburpartners/OmniLinkBridge  which gets the information into mqtt.